liferay/liferay-docs/develop/tutorials/articles/06-portlets/09-automatic-single-page-applications.markdown

     { form: '<form name="form"></form>', path: '/pages/page1.html' }

 These events can be leveraged easily by listening for them on the Liferay global object.

-For example, the JavaScript below alerts the user to "Get ready to navigate to" the URL that has been clicked, just before SPA navigation begins.
+For example, the JavaScript below alerts the user to "Get ready to navigate to" the URL that has been clicked, just before SPA navigation begins:

     Liferay.on('beforeNavigate', function(event) {
         alert("Get ready to navigate to " + event.path);
     });

 The alert takes advantage of the payload for the `beforeNavigate` event, retrieving the URL from the `path` attribute of the JSON payload object.

-The above code results in the behavior shown below:

 ![Figure 1: You can leverage SPA lifecycle events in your apps.](../../images/private-messaging-before-navigate.png)